 After the .mp4 file is saved, you can move it to youtube by following the instructions below:

 - Sign into YouTube with your Mary Baldwin Gmail address and password.
 Click “Upload.”
 Below where it says “select files from your computer,” you will see a notation that says “Upload HD videos in various formats up to 15 minutes.
 Increase your limit.”
 Click “increase your limit” and follow the instructions that ensue.
 Unless you do this, you will not be able to upload videos longer than 15 minutes.
 You only have to do this once.

 - Click “select files from your computer.”
 Locate and select your saved file and follow the prompts to upload it.
 Depending on your file size, this may take some time.

 - While it is uploading, you will have the ability to change the settings.
 Change from “public” to “unlisted.”
 This means that only people who have the specific link can view it.
 You can enter a title and description for your video clip.
 Make note of the specific URL for your video.
 This is the link you will post in your Blackboard course.

 - If you need more privacy than the link just being unlisted, you can make it Private.
-To do this, in Video Manager (click on the Down arrow next to the Upload button), click on Edit and put the gmail addresses for your students in the Share box.
-Then your students will need to be logged on to YouTube with their MBC gmail credentials in order to view the video.
+To do this, in Video Manager (click on the Down arrow next to the Upload button), click on Edit and under Privacy either restrict the viewing to members of the Mary Baldwin community (those who logon to Google or YouTube with an @mbc.edu address) OR put the gmail addresses for your students in the Share box.
 If you are sharing more than one video, you can Copy these gmail addresses and Paste them in to the share box when Editing the next video.

 - When you put the YouTube link URL into your Blackboard course, make sure you click on the “open in a new tab” option.
 Also you might want to tell your students that if they have difficulty viewing the slides, they can click on the little gear icon below the video pane and choose a higher definition – for powerpoint slides, 480 is usually plenty high enough.